When Do You Need a DPIA for AI Tools? (2026)

-A DPIA is often mandatory for AI processing of personal data — and even when it is not, it is the document that proves you thought about the risk before you rolled the tool out.
+A DPIA is often mandatory for AI processing of personal data, and even when it is not, it is the document that proves you assessed the risk before rolling the tool out.

 The short answer

-You need a data protection impact assessment (DPIA) whenever processing personal data with an AI tool is likely to result in a high risk to individuals’ rights and freedoms — for example, large-scale processing, systematic monitoring, or use of special-category data.
+You need a data protection impact assessment (DPIA) whenever processing personal data with an AI tool is likely to result in a high risk to individuals' rights and freedoms, for example large-scale processing, systematic monitoring, or use of special-category data.
 GDPR Article 35 sets this requirement, and supervisory authorities publish lists of processing that always triggers a DPIA.
-For many AI deployments involving personal data, a DPIA is either mandatory or strongly advisable as evidence of accountability.
+For many AI deployments involving personal data, a DPIA is mandatory or strongly advisable.

-A DPIA is required where processing is likely to result in a high risk, particularly when using new technologies.
+GDPR Article 35 requires a DPIA where processing is likely to result in a high risk, particularly when using new technologies.
 AI tools processing personal data at scale frequently meet this description, especially when the data includes customer records or special categories.
+That scenario is now common: according to Microsoft's 2024 Work Trend Index, 75% of knowledge workers already use generative AI at work, much of it touching personal data that brings Article 35 into play.

-A systematic description of the processing, an assessment of necessity and proportionality, an assessment of the risks to individuals, and the measures to address those risks.
-A technical control that prevents sensitive data from entering AI tools is a concrete mitigating measure you can cite — the same control that helps you make AI tools GDPR compliant for your company.
+A DPIA needs a systematic description of the processing, an assessment of necessity and proportionality, an assessment of the risks to individuals, and the measures to address those risks.
+Where the risk stays high after mitigation, Article 36 requires prior consultation with your supervisory authority.
+A technical control that prevents sensitive data from entering AI tools is a concrete mitigating measure you can cite, the same control that helps you make AI tools GDPR compliant for your company.

-It is good practice to run a DPIA on any tool you deploy that inspects prompt content.
-An on-device browser control that never transmits the inspected text simplifies this assessment considerably, because there is no new data flow to a third party to justify.
-This intersects with your GDPR Article 28 obligations for AI vendors.
+Assessing any tool that inspects prompt content is sensible.
+An on-device browser control that never transmits the inspected text simplifies this considerably, because there is no new data flow to a third party to justify.
+AIovert is an EU-based, on-device browser DLP tool that classifies and blocks sensitive data before it is entered into consumer AI tools such as ChatGPT, Claude and Gemini, so the assessment on the control itself stays low-risk.
+This intersects with your GDPR Article 28 obligations for AI vendors; see also the complete AI DLP guide and the best GDPR DLP and AI data security tools.

 Frequently asked questions